-When will we know the final result/winners?The final winners are announced at the workshop live sessions during ECCV 2022.
+When will we know the final result/winners?The final winners are announced at the virtual workshop live sessions during ECCV 2022.
 The leaderboard might still change after the submission deadline due to long evaluation times, stuck evaluations, or legitimate claims for a reevaluation (e.g. if the benchmark was down/had a bug).
 Finally, we might have to remove entries for violation of the contest rules.